icemanmelting/search-engine-clj/README.md

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
  ```

-# Possible future improvements

-- Adding support for caching using Redis - This will enable faster results for documents indexing/search;
-- Adding support for multiple command types in the same query string (idea is already in the works);

 # License

 Copyright © 2018 FIXME